stratospheric-dev/stratospheric-website/content/blog/stratospheric-1.10-release.md

 It's time for a new Stratospheric eBook release 🥳

-This time it's a pretty big one, as we've migrated the Stratospheric sample Todo application to Spring Boot 3.0 and Spring Cloud 3.0.
+This time it's a pretty big one, as we've migrated the Stratospheric sample Todo application to **Spring Boot 3.0 and Spring Cloud AWS 3.0**.

 The release of Spring Boot 3.0 marks a new era of developing applications with the Spring Framework.
-4.5 years after the release of Spring Boot 2.0, we're now looking into a bright future and can make the most of Spring Framework 6, Java 17, and GraalVM.
+4.5 years after the release of Spring Boot 2.0, we're now looking into a bright future and can make the most of **Spring Framework 6, Java 17, and GraalVM**.

 Even though [Spring Boot 3.0 went GA in November 2022](https://spring.io/blog/2022/11/24/spring-boot-3-0-goes-ga), it took us some time to incorporate the changes and wait for a compatible [Spring Cloud AWS](https://awspring.io/) version.
 With the release of Spring Cloud AWS 3.0.0-RC1 we doubled down on the migration and wanted to provide a Spring Boot 3.0 compatible version of the ebook as soon as possible.